Make good obligations—frequently asked questions

 What happens if the UWIR does not properly predict all impacts or I believe my bore is impaired by free gas?

 If a bore owner is concerned that their bore is experiencing an impact that is not predicted in the UWIR, or is being adversely affected by free gas, the bore owner should initially contact the resource tenure holder in relation to their concerns.
-If there are ongoing concerns then the bore owner should contact the Department of Natural Resources and Mines' CSG Compliance Unit on:
+If there are ongoing concerns then the bore owner should contact the Department of Natural Resources, Mines and Energy Georesources Engagement and Compliance Unit on:

 Where appropriate, a direction notice may be issued to the resource tenure holder requiring a bore assessment be undertaken and a make good agreement negotiated, even where an impact has not been predicted in the UWIR.
 The immediately affected area and long term affected area in an UWIR predicts a decline in water level only.